Nearly one in 50 US teen students see selves as transgender, government reports

-NEW YORK, Jan 24 (Thomson Reuters Foundation) - Nearly one in 50 U.S. high school students considers themself transgender, and more than a third of those say they attempted suicide in the previous year, according to the first study of its kind by a government agency released on Thursday.
+NEW YORK (Thomson Reuters Foundation) - Nearly one in 50 U.S. high school students considers themself transgender, and more than a third of those say they attempted suicide in the previous year, according to the first study of its kind by a government agency released on Thursday.

-Those transgender students are the frequent victims of violence and bullying, threatened at school and on their way to and from home, said the study by the U.S. Centers for Disease Control and Prevention (CDC).
+Those transgender students are the frequent victims of violence and bullying, threatened at school and on their way to and from home, said the study published in the U.S. Centers for Disease Control and Prevention (CDC) Morbidity and Mortality Weekly Report.

 The report is the first released by the government health agency delving into transgender-related questions among a large number of students, experts said.